 Trinity Diploma in TESOL

-- Practice written and phonology exams with feedback.
+- Depending on when you are due to sit each unit, practice written and phonology exams with feedback.

 - Group input sessions with tutor to prepare the phonology exam.

 - External assessment of phonology and teaching practice with Trinity examiner.

 - Group revision sessions with tutors to prepare for the written exam.

 Our goal is to provide courses which are practical and dynamic and above all meet the needs of participants.
 In order to do this, our team of trainers aim to be flexible and supportive as well as provide expert guidance, and our course is structured and designed with your needs and objectives in mind.

 The online part of the course includes plenty of opportunities for interaction.
 Our aim is to encourage support and sharing of ideas between participants.
 To achieve this, we make sure that you are in regular live contact with other course members, working in groups and pairs to complete tasks.
 We also hold live webinars on modules and have 1-2-1 tutorials throughout the course so you can discuss your progress with a tutor.

 We make use a virtual classroom to develop discussions on teaching and learning.

 Preparing for the Diploma is demanding and you will feel under pressure at times.
 We aim to reduce unnecessary stress as much as possible by making sure you have the personal support you need and the focus and direction necessary to ensure your work time is well spent.